apache/airflow/docs/apache-airflow/howto/customize-ui.rst

 .. image:: ../img/change-site-title/example_instance_name_configuration.png

-Add custom flash messages on the dashboard
+Add custom alert messages on the dashboard
 ------------------------------------------

 .. versionadded:: 2.2.0

-Extra flash messages can be shown on the UI dashboard.
+Extra alert messages can be shown on the UI dashboard.
 This can be useful for warning about setup issues or announcing changes to end users.
-The following example shows how to add a simple flash message:
+The following example shows how to add a simple alert message:

 1. Create ``airflow_local_settings.py`` file and put in on ``$PYTHONPATH`` or to ``$AIRFLOW_HOME/config`` folder.
 (Airflow adds ``$AIRFLOW_HOME/config`` on ``PYTHONPATH`` when